ZXShady/enchantum/README.md

        -  `string <=> enum` conversions
        -  `enum <=> index` conversions
        -  enum validation functions like `cast` and `contains`
-       -  enum aware containers: `enchantum::bitset` and `enchantum::array`
+       -  enum aware containers adaptors like `enchantum::bitset` and `enchantum::array`
   - Extra features like:
-      - Scoped Functions
+      - Functions that output enums with their scope
       - Optional null terminator disabling
       - Optional prefix stripping for C-style enums
       - `0` values are reflected for bitflag enums